os-js/manual.os-js.org/src/v3/guide/modules/README.md

 ## Git submodules

-Same as above, except that the overrided modules are kept in separate repositories using Git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Same as above, except that the overridden modules are kept in separate repositories using Git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 ```bash
 # In your OS.js root directory, set up the submodule